crypto-org-chain/cronos/docs/gravity-bridge/pioneer11-relayer-only-deployment-guide.md

 # Pioneer11 Relayer Deployment Guide

-This guide is intended to assist the community validators with setting up Gravity Relayer between `Cronos Pioneer11` and `Ethereum Ropsten` testnet.
+This guide is intended to assist the community validators with setting up Gravity Relayer between `Cronos Pioneer11` and `Ethereum Goerli` testnet.

 ## Prerequisites